 Skokie criminal defense attorney, James Dimeas, has spent the past 27 years handling criminal cases and representing clients throughout the Chicago metropolitan area in all of the courthouses.
 James Dimeas has established the critical relationships and has learned how to navigate his way around the different courthouses and the different courtrooms.
 James Dimeas has represented thousands of clients at the Old Orchard courthouse in Skokie and knows the judges and the prosecutors in the various criminal courtrooms throughout the building.
 James Dimeas is a well-known and highly respected criminal defense attorney who is well known in the criminal defense field and is accomplished and respected by everyone.

-Enlist an Experienced and Highly Rated Criminal Defense Lawyer in Skokie
+Enlist an Experienced and Highly-Rated Criminal Defense Lawyer in Skokie

-If you are under investigation or have been arrested and need to go to court, you can contact James Dimeas anytime for a free and confidential consultation.
-James Dimeas can meet you at his office or at a convenient location so that you could have a confidential consultation with an effective and experienced criminal defense attorney to begin protecting your rights and to take steps to protect your future.
+If you are under investigation, or have been arrested and need to go to court, you can contact James Dimeas anytime for a free and confidential consultation.
+James Dimeas can meet you at his office or at a convenient location so that you could have a confidential consultation with an accomplished and experienced criminal defense attorney to begin protecting your rights and to take steps to protect your future.
 You can talk to James Dimeas personally at any time by calling him at 847-807-7405.